 While there is a lot more John and Sally need to do, starting with these simple steps may help.

-One of the reasons we created the Revive Your Marriage 30-Day Challenge is to provide simple things that couples like John and Sally can do every day.
-And as they make these simple changes on a daily basis while also continuing to do previous day’s assignments, they can have a totally new feeling of love and happiness within 30 days.
+One of the reasons we created the Revive Your Marriage Jumpstart Challenge is to provide simple things that couples like John and Sally can do every day.
+And as they make these simple changes on a daily basis while also continuing to do previous day’s assignments, they can have a totally new feeling of love and happiness.

 With that new feeling of love and happiness strengthening their marital relationship foundation, they then can work on communication or other skills.